Bikini Bottom Genetics Incomplete Dominance Answer Key

 Q3: Can you give an example of incomplete dominance in Bikini Bottom?

-A3: Suppose that sponge color in Bikini Bottom is governed by incomplete dominance, where yellow sponges (YY) crossed with blue sponges (BB) produce green sponges (YB).
+A3: Suppose that sponge color in Bikini Bottom is governed by incomplete dominance, where yellow sponges (YY) crossed with blue sponges (BB) produce green sponges (YB) The details matter here.
+But it adds up..

 Q4: How can Punnett squares be used to predict outcomes in incomplete dominance?